-A grade point average (GPA) of 2.0 or better is required at Fort Scott Community College, and failure to maintain a 2.0 GPA will result in academic probation and suspension from the FSCC dormitories.
+A grade point average (GPA) of 2.0 or better is required at Fort Scott Community College, and failure to maintain a 2.0 GPA will result in academic probation.
 If a student is unable to raise his/her GPA to the minimum standard within 2 semesters of probation, the student will face academic suspension.
 Failure to attend class and participate in coursework assigned by the instructor may result in administrative withdrawal from school.
 Administrative withdrawal does not release the student from the obligation to pay tuition and fees.